Salehurst and Robertsbridge Parish Council

 Verges in the Parish are maintained by East Sussex Highways.
 It is possible for anyone to apply for a verge to be designated as a wildlife verge.
 An application form can be found here

-The Public Spaces Protection Order (No.1) (Rother District Council) Order 2017 makes it an offence not to clear up after your dog on any public area in the parish, not to have your dog on a lead in the Recreation Ground, or to take a dog into the enclosed children's playground.
+The Public Spaces Protection Order (No.1B) (Rother District Council) Order 2024 makes it an offence not to clear up after your dog on any public area in the parish, not to have your dog on a lead in the Recreation Ground, or to take a dog into the enclosed children's playground.

-Please be a responsible dog owner - dog waste bins are provided at seven points in the village:
+Please be a responsible dog owner - dog waste bins are provided at nine points in the village:

-Recreation Ground car park; Bishops Meadow entrance; Jubilee Garden in Station Road, Langham Road junction with Knelle Road, The Clappers - start of footpath 16a which leads down between the cricket pitch and Rother Valley Railway, Church Lane - roundabout end, under the trees, and outside Salehurst Church, at the start of the public footpath.
+Recreation Ground car park; Bishops Meadow entrance; Jubilee Garden in Station Road, Langham Road junction with Knelle Road, The Clappers - start of footpath 16a which leads down between the cricket pitch and Rother Valley Railway, Church Lane - roundabout end, under the trees, outside Salehurst Church, at the start of the public footpath, top of Fair Lane before the footbridge over the A21 and George Hill at the junction with the Bishops Lane cut-through.